 bw run lint --args="--my-arg=<workspaceName>" # Use the workspace name in args

-bw run "bun build" --inline --inline-name=build # Run an inline command
+bw run "bun build" --inline # Run an inline command via the Bun shell

-bw run lint --parallel # Run in parallel (default is "auto")
+bw run lint --parallel # Run in parallel (default: "auto", the available CPU count)

 bw run lint --parallel=2 # Run in parallel with a max of 2 concurrent scripts